JUB-Yoush/1090-vault/string_variable.md

-denoted by $A,B,C etc$ with or without primes or subscripts used to represent packed [[string]]s
+denoted by $A,B,C$... etc  with or without primes or subscripts used to represent packed [[string]]s

 ### concatination